coledetrick/CloudPortfolio/server_stats/README.md

 - Total disk usage (Free vs Used including percentage).
 - Top 5 processes by CPU usage.
 - Top 5 processes by memory usage.

+- This task got me more familiar with BASH, I'm more familiar with Python and was surprised by how much you can do with so little with BASH.